Sask. woman, accused of faking own death, says she had 'no choice' but to flee

 In her statement, Walker had a message for the dozens of family members, friends and others who prayed and searched for her in the days after she was declared missing.

 "I apologize to anyone I hurt.
 I was left with no choice.
 No one heard me.
-I love my son so very much.
-He is my only child...I was motivated out of my immense love for [him]," she said.
+I love my child so very much.
+[They are] my only child...I was motivated out of my immense love for [the child]," she said.

-She said she witnessed something involving the boy "that scared me to the core," but did not elaborate.
+She said she witnessed something involving the child "that scared me to the core," but did not elaborate.

 "More will come out as I further tell my story upon my return to our Treaty lands," she said.